exonum/exonum-doc/src/advanced/serialization.md

     (This is due to the use of borrowed type `&str` in the definition of message structures and should be fixed later).

+### Types to be supported in future

+The current version does not support the serialization of the following types, but it is planned to be implemented in future:

+- Floating point types: `f32`, `f64`

+- [Enums][rust_enums]

 ## Example

 Consider the structure with three fields: